-This book examines the relevance of integration theories for studying and analyzing the crisis situations faced by the EU since 2009.
+This book examines the relevance of integration theories for studying and analsing the crisis situations faced by the EU since 2009.

-Ten years on from the start of the ‘age of crisis’, it critically analyzes the impact of the multiple crises’ context on the EU polity and questions the utility of integration theories for grasping the peculiarities of the particular crisis under study.
+Ten years on from the start of the ‘age of crisis’, it critically analyses the impact of the multiple crises’ context on the EU polity and questions the utility of integration theories for grasping the peculiarities of the particular crisis under study.
 Bringing together prominent scholars in EU studies, the volume constitutes an essential reference book on integration theories.
 Its contribution is twofold.
-Firstly, it provides a comparative overview of classical integration theories for studying and analyzing current crisis situations the EU faces.
-Secondly, the book connects theories to current debates through an in-depth discussion of recent crises that hit European integration since 2009, with a particular focus on the financial crisis, Brexit, refugee crisis, illiberal tendencies in some member states, and the Coronavirus pandemic.
+First, it provides a comparative overview of classical integration theories for studying and analysing current crisis situations the EU faces.
+Second, the book connects theories to current debates through an in-depth discussion of recent crises that hit European integration since 2009, with a particular focus on the financial crisis, Brexit, refugee crisis, illiberal tendencies in some member states, and the Coronavirus pandemic.

 Table of Contents

 2. Legitimacy Crisis in the European Union

 5. The New Intergovernmentalism and the Euro Crisis: A Painful Case?

 7. Between Neo-functionalist Optimism and Post-functionalist Pessimism: Integrating politicisation into integration theory